Contact

 FMEA and FMECA (including multi-tab Excel workbooks with their severity, occurrence, and detection rating scales), FHAs and hazard logs, fault trees, reliability block diagrams, requirements, and V&V matrices, as PDF, XLSX, CSV, or pasted text, including the tables and figures where the real content lives.

 Neither.
-It sits alongside your requirements and analysis tools and hands the engineer organised, source-linked information.
+It sits alongside your requirements and analysis tools and hands the engineer organized, source-linked information.
 Low-confidence reads are flagged for review, and the safety call always stays with the engineer.

 We're an early-stage company working closely with a small number of teams.
 The usual shape is a scoped pilot on your kind of documents, built around one live question your team is actually working.
 Reach out and we'll shape it together.